If we don’t win, you don’t pay.

 The above are a few examples of how one party can burden the other to deplete their financial resources and demotivate them.

 Discovery is a complex process, and hiring a qualified attorney can help.
-Small cases generally have little to no discovery, while some parts of a civil case can be more time-consuming, complex, and significantly crucial to the lawsuit’s outcome than discovery.
+Small cases generally have little to no discovery, while some parts of a civil case can be more time-consuming, complex, and crucial to the lawsuit’s outcome than discovery.
 If you’re unsure whether your case warrants a discovery, contact us at (833) LETS-SUE for a free consultation with our legal experts.

 Here are some additional answers to frequently asked questions: